Penny’s story - We need to share these stories

 My heart sank.
 My mother’s intuition knew this baby was no longer earth side.
 The nurse stated she would need to get a doctor.

-I was then taken to a specialist scanning room, Ben was told due to COVID restrictions he was not allowed inside the room for the second scan, he had to wait outside in a communal waiting area.
+I was then taken to a specialist scanning room, my then partner was told due to COVID restrictions he was not allowed inside the room for the second scan, he had to wait outside in a communal waiting area.
 Inside the scanning room a doctor confirmed I had a missed miscarriage, which meant even though I thought I was 11 weeks, the baby had stopped growing around 8-9 weeks.
 I walked out into the communal waiting room in tears, where in front of strangers I had to tell him we lost our second baby.
-I was admitted, and Ben was sent home, as I needed to have the pregnancy removed.
+I was admitted, and my ex-partner was sent home, as I needed to have the pregnancy removed.
 We named this baby Winter, as she was due in Winter.

 Mateo Rain 19.7.21